pelagia123/todo-list-tutorial/add-items.md

 We pass `newTitle` when we emit the event.
 Whatever we pass in `emit()` will be available for the parent as `$event`. //line 51: no mention of `todo-input` component in tutorial might be `todo-item` or `input-button-unit` Nothing else is changed in the `todo-input` component.
 The events emitted from `keyup.enter` and `click` still call the same method, but the method itself has changed.

-The method name may seem irrelevant right now.
+The method name no longer matches the action it provides.
 Let's change it to something more appropriate: `submitValue`.
 You can use the IDE tools to refactor the method name - make sure that it is changed in the template as well.

 {% code-tabs %}
 {% code-tabs-item title="src/app/input-button-unit.component.ts" %}